Key Takeaways

 - Supported by documentation

-If Amazon denies it, revise according to their feedback, not your assumptions, and send a tighter, more focused version.
+If Amazon denies it, revise it based on their feedback, not your assumptions, and send a tighter, more focused version.

 Most reviewers respond within 48–72 hours.

-A strong POA cuts through delays, avoids template rejections, and shows Amazon you understand their compliance expectations.
+A strong POA cuts through delays, avoids template rejections, and demonstrates to Amazon that you understand their compliance expectations.

 A sloppy POA leads to: